The Little Mermaid: Publication

 "The Little Mermaid" was written by Hans Christian Andersen in 1836 and first published by C.A.
 Reitzel in Copenhagen on 7 April 1837 in Fairy Tales Told for Children.
 First Collection.
 (Eventyr, fortalte for Børn.
-Første Samling.), a collection of nine fairy tales by Andersen.
+Første Samling.), a collection of nine fairy tales by Hans Christian Andersen.

 The story was republished on 18 December 1849 as a part of Fairy Tales.
 1850 (Eventyr.
 1850), and again on 15 December 1862 as a part of the first volume of Fairy Tales and Stories (Eventyr og Historier).

 Critical response

 The ending with the mermaid's death and resurrection caused debate and critique.
-P. L. Travers, author of Mary Poppins and noted folklore commentator, wrote, "This final message is more frightening than any other presented in the tale.
-The story descends into the Victorian moral tales written for children to scare them into good behavior...
+On the fact that children are told that their good behavior will help the mermaid earn her soul more quickly, but their bad behavior will add days to her time of service, P. L. Travers, author of Mary Poppins and noted folklore commentator, wrote, "a year taken off when a child behaves; a tear shed and a day added whenever a child is naughty?
 Andersen, this is blackmail.
 And the children know it and say nothing.
 There's magnanimity for you."

 Other scholars like Jacob Bøggild and Pernille Heegaard notice the ending's shift away from tragedy as well.
 They point out that the events leading up to the mermaid's death should culminate in tragedy, but that the sudden twist allows the narrative to finish on a hopeful success.
-Bøggild and Heegaard argue that this disjointed ending was not the result of Andersen's sentimentality and religious beliefs, which have been attributed to his choice to stray from the tragic path he established in the rest of the narrative, but a conscious choice for ambiguity that stemmed from Andersen's skepticism towards idealized physical and religious symbols.
+Bøggild and Heegaard argue that this disjointed ending was not the result of Andersen's sentimentality and religious beliefs—to which have been attributed his choice to stray from the tragic path in the rest of the narrative.
+Rather, a conscious choice for ambiguity stemmed from Andersen's skepticism towards idealized physical and religious symbols.